JujuAdams/Bento/docs/0.1/Shared-Callbacks.md

 ### OnValueChange

 Called when the handle for a slider is moved by the player.
-You could use this callback to set a variable elsewhere or to play a sound etc.
+You could use this event to set a variable elsewhere or to play a sound etc.

 ### ValueUpdate

 Called once when the slider is created, and then every frame.
-The intention is that this callback allows you to create a two-way binding for the slider.
-The function you set for this callback should return the value you want to set for the slider.
+The intention is that this event allows you to create a two-way binding for the slider.
+The function you set for this event should return the value you want to set for the slider.

 &nbsp;